b-marcum/brandonmarcum/content/about.md

     hidden: false # only hide on current single page
 ---

-I live in the greater [Charlotte, North Carolina](https://en.wikipedia.org/wiki/Charlotte,_North_Carolina) area the US but I'm originally from the [Hampton Roads](https://en.wikipedia.org/wiki/Hampton_Roads) region of Virginia.
+I live in the greater [Charlotte, North Carolina](https://en.wikipedia.org/wiki/Charlotte,_North_Carolina) area of the US but I'm originally from the [Hampton Roads](https://en.wikipedia.org/wiki/Hampton_Roads) region of Virginia.

 My natural curiosity and desire to learn is what drives my strong passion for technology.
 I leverage this day-to-day to solve real world challenges for people and businesses in my current role as a Senior Solutions Architect at [Presidio](https://www.presidio.com/), the leading global digital services and solutions provider.